 - Item Package Dimension: 5.0" L X 3.5" W X 2.5" H

 The original helping hands with standard alligator clips, which can be adjusted to hold on at various angles.
 There are some models of this that comes with a tiny magnifier, but they’re too small to be useful and often end up being in the way instead.
 You’re better off with a dedicated magnifier, or with a soldering station with a nice, big magnifier.

 They’re not perfect: it’s mostly useful for small boards, since the base can easily tip when the board is too heavy.
 You also have to be careful so you don’t dent the PCB with the alligator clips.
 Given the low cost, it’s still a good tool to have in your toolbox in case when you need a little extra help.

 Best soldering helping hands: QuadHands WorkBench Helping Hands

 Lots and lots of hands here, and some of the bigger models have even more of them.
-The base doesn’t look like it, but it’s pretty heavy at 4 pounds: with the rubber feet, it nice and sturdy and won’t move while you work.
+The base doesn’t look like it, but it has one of the heaviest base at 4 pounds: with the rubber feet, it nice and sturdy and won’t move while you work with the multiple arms.

 Depending on the size of your project, you’ll also have an extra arm or two that’s not holding the PCB that you can use for other jobs compared to the cheap helping hands with only two clips.
 The arms themselves can be adjusted to hold the circuit at various angles and can be moved on the base.
 The clips rotate, and they also come with a silicon cover to protect your PCB while still holding on tight.